harum/design-pattern/notes/design-principles.md

 > extending functionality

 ### Factory pattern
+> The Factory Method Pattern defines an interface for creating an object, but
+> lets subclasses decide which class to instantiate.
+Factory Method lets a class
+> defer instantiation to subclasses.

+> The Abstract Factory Pattern provides an interface for creating families of
+> related or dependent objects without specifying their concrete classes.

 ### Singleton pattern
 The Singleton Pattern ensures a class has only one instance, and provide a